The word is out: Ohio Wesleyan University is among the select, prime, choice colleges in the country.

 Money Magazine: One of the nation’s “Best Colleges for Your Money” based on “educational quality, affordability, and alumni success.”
 Complete story

-The Fiske Guide To Colleges: One of the “best and most interesting” four-year colleges in the United States, Canada, and Great Britain and a “small school with a big commitment to providing its students with a well-rounded education.”
+The Fiske Guide To Colleges: One of the “best and most interesting” four-year colleges in the United States, Canada, Great Britain, and Ireland, providing students with “a solid liberal arts experience focused not on bells and whistles, but on practical career-related experience.”
 Complete story

 Colleges That Change Lives: One of only 40 U.S. colleges and universities included in the latest guidebook created by a former New York Times education editor.
 Newest edition

-Washington Monthly: Among the nation’s top 50 liberal arts colleges (2nd year in a row!) for “contribution to the public good.”
+Washington Monthly: Among the nation’s top liberal arts colleges for “contributions to social mobility, research, and public service.”
 Complete story

 MORE GOOD NEWS AND NUMBERS